 To find out whether any particular piece of anecdotal evidence should be relied on, you can do a simple cost-benefit analysis: how much would you potentially gain if a particular phenomenon is true versus how much would you loose if it’s false.

 Take the ability to improve your eyesight via exercises.
 No ophthalmologists has ever said that you can achieve it, but plenty of people said that you can.
-If you are short-sighted or long-sighted, you could do eye exercises for 10-15 minutes every day, or keep regularly buying pairs of glasses and/or contact lenses either for the rest of your life, or until you have forked out a huge sum of money on an expensive laser surgery.
+If you are short-sighted or long-sighted, you could do eye exercises for 10-15 minutes every day, or keep regularly buying pairs of glasses and/or contact lenses either for the rest of your life, or until you have forked out a huge sum of money for an expensive laser surgery.

 In my opinion, 10-15 minutes of your time daily is a small price to pay for not having to wear glasses ever again.
 And if you do it for a prolonged period of time and found out the exercises don’t work, you can just stop spending the time that you would have probably otherwise spent scrolling your Facebook feed anyway.